Textured Glass Lamp

 Her work from this period, characterised by cheerful and tactile designs with texture or relief patterns, are that which are most recognisable, enduring, and collected.

-Contrasting the warmth of the lamp base is a pewter-grey coloured cotton shade.
+Contrasting the warmth of the lamp base is a navy coloured cotton shade.
 The newly fitted wiring is an antique-brown coloured braided flex.
 The plug and in-line switch are black.